Board of Directors

 Irena Malyholowka | Director

 Irena is a skilled communications professional who has worked primarily in the performing arts sector.
 Her career curve has spanned a generation of independent dance artists and small-scale dance companies to more established institutions such as the National Theatre School of Canada/École nationale de theatre du Canada (NTS-ÉNT), Place des Arts, Festival international de nouvelle danse and Les Grands Ballets Canadiens.
 While dance has always been at the heart of her personal and professional life, she has also had a long-standing love affair with the theatre.
-She now volunteers at the Jewish General Hospital for Hope and Cope and makes herself available to young artists for mentoring.
+Sensitive to the needs of patients undergoing cancer treatments, she volunteers for Hope and Cope at the Jewish General Hospital and is also available to young artists for mentoring.

 Jesse Stong | Director